kubedb/docs/docs/guides/proxysql/scaling/horizontal-scaling/overview/index.md

 6. When it finds a `ProxySQLOpsRequest` CR, it pauses the `ProxySQL` object which is referred from the `ProxySQLOpsRequest`.
 So, the `KubeDB` Community operator doesn't perform any operations on the `ProxySQL` object during the horizontal scaling process.

-7. Then the `KubeDB` Enterprise operator will scale the related StatefulSet Pods to reach the expected number of replicas defined in the `ProxySQLOpsRequest` CR.
+7. Then the `KubeDB` Enterprise operator will scale the related PetSet Pods to reach the expected number of replicas defined in the `ProxySQLOpsRequest` CR.

-8. After the successfully scaling the replicas of the StatefulSet Pods, the `KubeDB` Enterprise operator updates the number of replicas in the `ProxySQL` object to reflect the updated state.
+8. After the successfully scaling the replicas of the PetSet Pods, the `KubeDB` Enterprise operator updates the number of replicas in the `ProxySQL` object to reflect the updated state.

 9. After the successful scaling of the `ProxySQL` replicas, the `KubeDB` Enterprise operator resumes the `ProxySQL` object so that the `KubeDB` Community operator resumes its usual operations.